Contributing to Numba

 also needs to pass the test suite before it is merged in.

-Every commit to the master branch is automatically tested on all of the platforms Numba supports.
-This includes ARMv7, ARMv8, POWER8, as well as both AMD and NVIDIA GPUs.
+Every commit to the main branch is automatically tested on all of the platforms Numba supports.
+This includes ARMv8, POWER8, and NVIDIA GPUs.
 The build system however is internal to Anaconda, so we also use Azure to provide public continuous integration information for as many combinations as can be supported by the service.
 Azure CI automatically tests all pull requests on Windows, OS X and Linux, as well as a sampling of different Python and NumPy versions.
 If you see problems on platforms you are unfamiliar with, feel free to ask for help in your pull request.
 The Numba core developers can help diagnose cross-platform compatibility issues.
 Also see the continuous integration section on how public CI is implemented.

 The Numba test suite causes CI systems a lot of grief:

-- The combination of things that Numba has to test well exceeds the capacity of any public CI system, (Python versions x NumPy versions x Operating systems x Architectures x feature libraries (e.g. SVML) x threading backends (e.g. OpenMP, TBB)) and then there’s CUDA and ROCm too and all their version variants.
+The combination of things that Numba has to test well exceeds the capacity of any public CI system, (Python versions x NumPy versions x Operating systems x Architectures x feature libraries (e.g. SVML) x threading backends (e.g. OpenMP, TBB)) and then there’s CUDA too and all its version variants.

 As a result of the above, public CI is implemented as follows:

-If a pull request is changing CUDA or ROCm code (which cannot be tested on Public CI as there’s no hardware) or it is making changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
+If the PR is not CUDA-related but makes changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
 The Numba project’s private build and test farm will actually exercise all the applicable tests on all the combinations noted above on real hardware!

 Even with the mitigating design above public CI can get overloaded which causes a backlog of builds.
 It’s therefore really helpful when opening pull requests if you can limit the frequency of pushing changes.
 Ideally, please squash commits to reduce the number of patches and/or push as infrequently as possible.
 Also, once a pull request review has started, please don’t rebase/force push/squash or do anything that rewrites history of the reviewed code as GitHub cannot track this and it makes it very hard for reviewers to see what has changed.